You Can't Do That on Television: Slime

 Green slime grew to become a trademark image for Nickelodeon, and the network demanded more slimings on the show as the years went on, resulting in episodes such as 1985's "Movies" in which the entire cast (save for Abby Hagyard) is slimed.
 Nickelodeon later introduced green slime shampoo, which was a frequent parting gift on its game show Double Dare, on which slime was heavily used.
 Mattel sold Nickelodeon slime and the Gak brand in the 1990s.
 Slime was also frequently used in the network's advertisements featuring YCDTOTV cast members as victims of an impromptu sliming.
 Nickelodeon's former studios in Orlando had a green slime geyser.
-The network continues to use green slime during its annual Kids' Choice Awards and incorporated it into a live National Football League broadcast on the network in CGI form.
+The network continues to use green slime during its annual Kids' Choice Awards and coverage of the National Football League.